sIightlystoopid/wordle_ai/README.md

 -Ensure that the Wordle_Words.txt and allowed_guesses.txt files are present in the same directory.

--You dont need both wordle_stats.py to run wordle.py, and vise versa.
+-You don't need wordle_stats.py to run wordle.py, and vice versa.

 ## How to Play
 1. Run the wordle.py program to start a game.
 The program will randomly select a word for the player to guess.
 This can be manually set by altering the value of 'the_word' in the code if, for instance, you wanted to input the wordle for the day.